gedaskir/qmeq/INSTALL.md

 Installation of QmeQ
 ====================

-For now QmeQ can be installed by building it from source.
+QmeQ can be installed through [pip][pip] or by building it from source.
 To be able to use and build QmeQ you need to have:

 * [Python][Python] 2.7 or 3.3 with [setuptools][setuptools] installed,
 * [Cython][Cython] 0.22 and a C compiler compatible with it,